 Snapshot virtual tour

 Welcome to the Big Stone Lake State Park virtual tour!
-Experience a taste of what this park has to offer as you discover places to fish, boat, swim, hike, and visit historic buildings.
+Experience a taste of what this park has to offer as you discover places to fish, boat, hike, and visit historic buildings.
 Enjoy your virtual tour, and come visit the park in person sometime soon!

 Long ago, this area was the south end of Glacial Lake Agassiz.
 Torrents of water cut the valley when Glacial River Warren drained Lake Agassiz.
 Established in 1961, Big Stone Lake State Park consists of three distinct units: the Meadowbrook Area, the Overlook Area, and the Bonanza Area.

 Pack a picnic lunch and enjoy a beautiful view of Big Stone Lake.
 The lake is 26 miles long and the source of the Minnesota River.

 Stretch your legs and hike this trail between the Bonanza Boat Launch and the Bonanza Educational Center.You’ll pass through unique oak basswood forest along the way.

 The Bonanza Area of the park contains beautiful oak basswood forest.
 Beneath the trees, sunlight creates a dappled forest floor.